 Natural Places in Sweden

-There are many natural place in Sweden that is stunning.
-Such as Archipelagos, Biosphere Reserves, Nature Reserves, Rivers, Lakes and National Parks.
-We have listed some of the most beautiful natural places in Sweden that is simply breath taking and definitely worth to visit.
+There are many natural places in Sweden that are stunning.
+Such as, archipelagos, Biosphere Reserves, Nature Reserves, rivers, lakes and National Parks.
+We have listed some of the most beautiful natural places in Sweden that are simply breath-taking and definitely worth visiting.
 We don’t suggest to rush these places, rather take your time and spend a day there to relax and take it all in.